 Bone broth is essentially homemade stock, and it helps restore a healthy mucosal lining in the gut.
 It’s jam-packed with gelatine and collagen and is also high in proline (a super-important amino acid).
 You can drink it before your meals to warm your digestive system, use it as stock or even sauté your veggies in it.
 Cultured or fermented vegetables are the ultimate superfood, and contain much higher levels of good bacteria than any probiotic supplements you buy, plus they are so much cheaper.
 Here’s a link for making your own, otherwise there is an amazing New Zealand brand called Be Nourished who make them.
 Meditation decreases stress and stress causes leaky gut, so it makes sense to try and live as angst-free as possible.
 Do yourself a favour and start meditating.

-She also believes the healthy food movement is getting a bit too carried away with this idea of ‘healthy’ desserts, “I’m talking about the over-consumption of dates, unactivated nuts, way too much raw cacao, honey, coconut sugar, rice malt syrup, maple syrup and other sugars.
+Melissa also believes the healthy food movement is getting a bit too carried away with this idea of ‘healthy’ desserts, “I’m talking about the over-consumption of dates, unactivated nuts, way too much raw cacao, honey, coconut sugar, rice malt syrup, maple syrup and other sugars.
 These desserts can tear our guts apart and should be eaten in moderation.
 We simply don’t have the digestive power to cope with the anti-nutrients in things like unactivated almond meal.”
 With that in mind Melissa was determined to create a chocolate brownie recipe that was tasty as hell, actually good for you, and healing for your gut all at the same time.
-I’ve made it myself and trust me it is so more-ish.

-For the past three months I’ve been drinking and adoring bone broth, I found an incredible preservative-free powder from Nutra Organics that seems to make my skin glow and tastes like Cup-A-Soup, and I practice meditation.
+For the past three months I’ve been drinking bone broth, I found an incredible preservative-free powder from Nutra Organics that seems to make my skin glow and tastes like Cup-A-Soup, and I practice meditation when I can remember.
 But I’ve decided that cultured vegetables just aren’t for me.
 My stomach refutes them.

-And that’s the thing; while I’m not a health blogger, a wellness coach, a doctor or a guru, if I had to give you one piece of advice it would be to check in with your body and see how it’s going.
+And that’s the thing; while I’m not a health blogger, a wellness coach or a doctor, if I had to give you one piece of advice it would be to check in with your body and see how it’s going.
 How does it feel?
 And what makes it feel that way?
-You are the world’s greatest expert in your body.
+You are the world’s greatest expert on your body.
 No one knows more about it than you and that’s just a fact.